Movie night and my personal Japanese film odyssey continues.

 - Godzilla is portrayed as a friend to humanity.
 Completely wrong.

 - There are scenes on Mt.
-Fuji.
+Fuji for no reason at all.
 Film-makers seem to love shooting mountains.
 I’m guessin’ it’s because mountains are consistent in their line readings and always hit their mark.

-Mercifully, Son of Godzilla is not in the flick, nor have there been any scientists in school-bus-yellow jumpsuits.
-What kind of mind…?
+Mercifully, Son of Godzilla is not in this flick, nor have there been any scientists in school-bus-yellow jumpsuits.
+School-bus-yellow jumpsuits…why not just write “EAT ME” on their backs?
+Perhaps Godzilla, Hedorah, Mothra, et. al. lack reading skills.

 The film is given an unfortunate artificial jolt by a psychedelic (non-geezers, you may have to google that word) night club sequence that features hard-driving songs by The Honey Knights and The Moon Drops (Adam Luckey and Walter Tunis have all their albums) and random, drifting skeletons for no purpose useful to the telling of this tale.
 You can do that kind of stuff when you’re being psychedelic.